jasonrale/Long/README.md

-# The first Fairdrop standard on the EVM, inspired by the inscription.
+# The first FairLaunch standard on the EVM, inspired by the inscription.
 In recent times, inscriptions have flooded the blockchain world.This trend originated from BTC and landed on the EVM chain.
 What is the inscription?
 The inscription is a transitional product of BTC that lacks smart contracts and the ability to issue coins.
 Some people may discover the string engraved by 'ordi' in the data: {"p":"brc-20","op":"mint","tick":"ordi","amt":"1000"}.
 What does this sentence represent?
 It represents the minting of 1000 tokens with the name 'ordi' following the "brc-20" standard.

 So, inscriptions are not something complex or advanced; on the contrary, they are a rather primitive compromise.
 However, what everyone cares about is not what inscriptions actually are, but the enjoyment and relative fairness of the process of inscribing.Inscriptions are not currency, nor are they NFTs; they are more like options, with the delivery time being when BTC smart contract L2 goes online.